NEW: Some confessed to getting money to protest at U.S. Embassy, Hesham Kandil says

 The region has been on edge after those initial volatile Cairo protests and the killings of U.S. Ambassador to Libya Chris Stevens and three other American officials at the U.S. consulate in the Libyan city of Benghazi.

 Morsy initially focused his criticism on the anti-Muslim film as an unacceptable slap at Islam.
-But after speaking with U.S. President Barack Obama, Morsy on Thursday directly criticized the violence.

 “Those who are attacking the embassies do not represent any of us,” he said from Brussels, Belgium, where he was visiting the headquarters of the European Union.